steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 author: Steve SCHNEPP
 ---

 As a followup of my clock kit, I'm growing a genuine interest into the 8051.
+While more modern MCU are vastly more powerful, the 8051 is just barely as complex as needed to be useful.
+That's a sweet spot that makes it invaluable for learning purposes.

-It is more on the verge of *retroputing*[^3].
-More modern MCU are vastly more powerful.
+It is more on the verge of *retroputing*[^3], but I'm more on the side tha one should learn simple things first, even if long past due date.

+It always helped me to have the full process of invention.
+Every step is obvious in retrospect, and I can remember much more easily.

+Programming should be done in logic gates first, then assembly than higher.
+Starting with Stratch is a nonsense.
+That said, if it makes younger people interested in programming, I can see its usefulness.
+Just not for the *learning* part.

 [^3]: Contraction of "Retro Computing"

 ## Simplicity is everything

 That said, there is a very interesting trait in looking into very simple things.
 And the 8051, simple, it is.
-Yet also just complex enough to be useful.
-That's a sweet spot.

 Nowadays, in that 8051 family, there's a lot of diversity.
 As said [elsewhere](https://leap.tardate.com/8051/at89c2051/programmer/), the [8051